 Social and health care client fees

 The government directs the policy on social and health care client fees through legislation.
 The purpose of the policy is to ensure that the fees are kept at a reasonable level and they are not an obstacle to using social and health care services.
-The policy also aims to prevent the inappropriate use of services.

 Depending on the service: